5252LLC/TechSaaS/video-scraper/ROADMAP.md

 # Video Scraper Development Roadmap

-## Current Status (April 30, 2025)
+## Current Status (May 2, 2025)

-We have successfully rolled back complex video preview functionality while maintaining core extraction capabilities.
-The scraper now supports basic functionality with reliable downloads and error handling.
+We've stabilized the video scraper core functionality and maintained reliable extraction capabilities.
+After encountering integration issues with the batch URL processing features, we've reverted to the stable version to ensure reliability.
+Task 5 (LangChain and Ollama Integration) has been planned out and is ready for implementation.

 ## Project Objectives